Senteris-Team/SentDiscordBot/README.md

 # Sent Discord Bot

-The bot is still under development and works only in our server:(

 Oh my!
 It is 'Sent discord bot'!
 ARE WE GONNA DIE!?
 Say hello to the new, great discord bot.......
 Sent!